Grieving Mom Drags Late Son's GF Online For Refusing To Give Her One Of Their Cats

 OP's boyfriend would have been disappointed

 Moreover, seeking family therapy can provide a safe space for both the mother and the girlfriend to express their emotions.
-According to research from the American Psychological Association, family therapy can enhance communication skills and help members navigate their grief collaboratively.
+Family therapy can enhance communication skills and help members navigate their grief collaboratively.
 This approach can create an environment where both individuals feel heard and validated.

 OP's sadness over her boyfriend's death has been compounded by a heartbreaking battle for custody of their pet cat.
 Although her ex's mother's sadness may be more profound, there is no excuse to ignore OP's sentiments or Gizmo's well-being.